natnaelh14/team-profile-generator/README.md

 ## Team Profile Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 In this project, i set out to create a team profile generator using node.js.
 Initially, I created html file with template cards using Bulma and adding styling in css file.
 I then used inquirer npm to utilize prompt method and stored user's input in an array of objects.
-I made sure to verify each user's input for validity using conditionals and axios.
+I made sure to check each user's input for validity using conditionals and axios.
 I then created classes and functions to dynamically generate html file using fs.
 I ran the tests for every input type (employee, engineer, intern, and manager) successfully.
 I appreciate any input.
 Thanks!
 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)